InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/code-consumers.md

 # Context

-This is a general issue that affects potentially all InnerSource (and open-source!) projects.
+This is a general issue that affects potentially all InnerSource (and open source!) projects.
 The act of opening code allows people to use it without letting you know.

 # Forces